priyambuilds/X-enhanced/Readme.md

 ![alt text](image.png)
 Navigation will be the only feature that is not categorized inside a portal.
 Meaning it can be searched in the root view.
 ![alt text](image-1.png)
 raycast is a good example here.
 It does has things categorized, and the items of the categories are displayed in the root search too.
-This feature is already in the library,
+This feature is already in the library, (Create and Settings navigation are pending)

 3. DM search:
 **Feautue 1**